harahauk/linux-vm-tools/README.md

 sudo shutdown -h now
 ```

-### Step to complete for all Linux-distributions
+### Steps to complete for **all** Linux-distributions
 - The Guest-machine must be powered off.
-- Start Elevated Powershell-promt on your host:
+- Start an Elevated Powershell-promt on your host:
 ```powershell
 Set-VM -EnhancedSessionTransportType HvSocket -VMName <your_guests_vm_name>
 ```
-- Then boot the guest and press the Enhanced-session button if does not already default to it.
+- Then boot the guest and press the `Enhanced-session` button if does not already default to it.
+The first time might take a minute to be recognized by Hyper-V Manager.

 ## Working distributions